-The assumed objective of a strength exercise is to preform as many repetitions as possible with as much weight as possible.
+The assumed objective of a strength exercise is to perform as many repetitions as possible with as much weight as possible.
 The this is actually the secondary objective.

 The real objective of a strength exercise is to momentarily weaken the musculature, to fatigue it safely, quickly, efficiently, and deeply as possible for the purpose of stimulating the muscular growth mechanism with the least amount of weight in the least amount of time.